La La Land (2016)

 Mia (Stone) and Sebastian (Gosling) have their own little love story amidst trying to follow their dreams and make it in Hollywood.

 I loved the cinematography and the use of color and the passing of time and personal growth portrayal.
+The colors were just phenomenal – bright and meaningful and hard to ignore.
 I love both Emma Stone and Ryan Gosling – I loved hearing them sing together and dance together and fall in love.
 I’ve a soft spot inside me for well put together tap dancing and my heart SOARED in the A Lovely Night scene.
 I pretty much teared up at all of the incorporated dancing.
 I loved the costume design.
 I loved the early hollywood influences.
 I loved the emphaisis on keeping Jazz alive and how passionate Sebastian was about it.
 There’s so much about it that I loved.

 But of course there’s some things that I… just didn’t understand or like.
 First of all – the opening scene drove me NUTS.
 Who are these people?
 Who edited this?
 I can hear everything they’re touching.
 The vocal mix was terrible.
 It’s literally the worst opening scene of anything I’ve ever seen.
 Also when Mia goes to the theater to meet Sebastian and just walks up in front of the screen – what the fuck is she doing.
 Why didn’t anyone ask her what she was doing?
-I would lose my shit if someone just stood in front of my movie.
 It didn’t make sense – she can’t see anything up there and she’s ruining everything for everyone else and it’s supposed to be dramatic but it was just really silly.

 But I didn’t hate these things enough to hate this film – I couldn’t even if I tried.
 And I’M SORRY.